Greater Glasgow and Clyde Medicines

 • Anticoagulation prescribing is a complex and high risk area of practice.
 Direct oral anticoagulant (DOAC) dosing depends on a number of factors such as indication, actual body weight, renal/hepatic function, age, past medical history and concomitant medication.

-• For patients weighing 120-150kg, apixaban is the DOAC of choice in NHSGGC for treatment of VTE and for stroke prevention secondary to non-valvular AF.
+• In patients weighing up to 150kg, apixaban is the DOAC of choice in NHSGGC for the treatment of venous thromboembolism (VTE) and for stroke prevention secondary to non-valvular AF.

 Body weight is an important factor to be considered when prescribing a DOAC.
 Dose adjustments are recommended in some circumstances when patients are 60kg or less.
 Refer to the Summary of Product Characteristics (SPC) via emc or BNF via Medicines Complete for each DOAC for full prescribing information.